SondreHauk/TTK4145-Sanntid/README.md

 The `hall lights` is handled by the primary.
 The primary knows that an `order is accepted` when the assigned elevator returns an `elevator state` with the corresponding order set active, i.e with an updated order matrix.
 With this in mind, the primary uses the order matrices from the elevators to update the hall lights.
 It does this in a `hall light matrix`, which is essentially a union of all the order matrices.
 The hall light matrix is then broadcasted to the elevators, who updates their corresponding hall lights.

 `primary -- order --> elevator -- order matrix --> primary -- hall light matrix --> elevator`

+When the primary assigns an order to an elevator, it starts a countdown timer.
+If the primary does not receive a correct stateUpdate from the assgined elevator within the deadline: declear the elevator for dead/broken and reassign all hall orders!